SoundSliced/indexscroll_listview_builder/README.md

 1. **Coordinated Mode**: Update `indexToScrollTo` in the `onScrolledTo` callback.
 The widget recognizes this and won't trigger redundant scrolls, allowing smooth coordination between imperative controls and parent state.

 2. **Auto-Restore Mode**: DON'T update `indexToScrollTo` in the callback.
-The widget automatically detects when a rebuild occurs and the controller's position differs from the declarative target, then auto-restores to the home position.
+After the programmatic scroll completes (50ms after `onScrolledTo` fires), the widget marks the scroll as complete.
+On the next rebuild, it automatically detects the mismatch between the controller's position and the declarative target, then auto-restores to the home position.
 Perfect for temporary imperative scrolls that should return to a fixed position on rebuild.

 For pure imperative control where scrolling persists indefinitely across rebuilds, set `indexToScrollTo: null`.